 Every Monday through Friday, we deliver a different song as part of our Song of the Day podcast subscription.
 This podcast features exclusive KEXP in-studio performances, unreleased songs, and recordings from independent artists that our DJs think you should hear.
-Today’s song, featured on the Afternoon Show with Kevin Cole, is “The Future Hunter” by The Postal Service from the 2013 album Give Up (Deluxe 10th Anniversary Edition) on Sub Pop.
+Today’s song, featured on the Afternoon Show with Kevin Cole, is “From Nails To Thumbtacks” by The Baseball Project from the 2014 album 3rd on Yep Roc.

 The Baseball Project - From Nails To Thumbtacks (MP3)